apache/npanday/plugins/README.txt

-Find the latest documentation at: http://incubator.apache.org/nmaven
+Find the latest documentation at: http://incubator.apache.org/npanday

-Before building the nmaven-plugin project, build the nmaven-components project and then go to the scripts directory and execute the install script.
+Before building the npanday-plugin project, build the npanday-components project and then go to the scripts directory and execute the install script.
 It will install the nunit.framework.dll and other 3rd party libs into the local Maven repo.

 Logs: